leftistsgorilla/Website-Code/moons-haunted.md

 You get **+1d** vs. a target with whom you have an intimate relationship.

 > This ability isn’t just for social interactions.
 Any action can get the bonus.
 “Intimate” is for you and the group to define, it need not exclusively mean romantic intimacy.

-### Foresight

-Two times per score you can **assist** a teammate without paying stress.
-Describe how you prepared for this.

-> You can narrate an event in the past that helps your teammate now, or you might explain how you expected this situation and planned a helpful contingency that you reveal now.

-### Calculating

-Due to your careful planning, during downtime, you may give yourself or another crew member **+1 downtime activity**.

-> If you forget to use this ability during downtime, you can still activate it during the score and flashback to the previous downtime when the extra activity happened.

-### Connected

-During downtime, you get **+1 result level** when you **acquire an asset** or **reduce heat**.

-> Your array of underworld connections can be leveraged to loan assets, pressure a vendor to give you a better deal, intimidate witnesses, etc.

-### Mastermind

-You may expend your **special armor** to **protect** a teammate, or to **push yourself** when you gather information or work on a long-term project.

-> When you use this ability, tick the special armor box on your playbook sheet.
-If you protect a teammate, this ability negates or reduces the severity of a consequence or harm that your teammate is facing.
-You don’t have to be present to use this ability—say how you prepared for this situation in the past.
-If you use this ability to push yourself, you get one of the benefits (+1d, +1 effect, act despite severe harm) but you don’t take 2 stress.
-Your special armor is restored at the beginning of downtime.

-### Weaving the web

-You gain **+1d** to Consort when you gather information on a target for a score.
-You get **+1d** to the **engagement roll** for that operation.

-> Your network of underworld connections can always be leveraged to gain insight for a job—even when your contacts aren’t aware that they’re helping you.

 ### Arcane mind